rccohn/mlflow-server-docker/README.md

 $ docker compose up -d
 ```
 Now you are ready to start running experiments!
-## Adjust server settings
+## Adjust server configuration
-Variable definitions, including the port that the mlflow server runs on
-and the ssh key used to connect to artifact storage, are are specified in **.env**.
+The server will work out of the box, but if desired you can adjust the configuration with your own values.
+Variable definitions, including the port that the mlflow server runs on and the ssh key used to connect to artifact storage, are are specified in **.env**.
 To use new values, simply change the definitions in this file.

 The configuration of the containers is specified in **docker-compose.yaml**
 To change the images used for each component, commands executed upon startup,